 The adult body contains 206 bones which are made from connective tissue that is strengthened by calcium and specialised bone cells.
-They play an important role in providing support and shape to the body and facilitating freedom of movement.
-Osteoporosis is a silent condition of the bones which gradually causes them to become weak and more likely to fracture.
-It is important to look after our bones through proper nutrition and exercise in order to help prevent the development of this disease.
-Here are six essential nutrients for maintaining strong, healthy bones:
+They play an important role in providing support and shape to the body and facilitating freedom of movement, which is why it is important to look after our bones through proper nutrition and exercise.
+Here are six essential nutrients that may assist in maintaining strong, healthy bones:

 Vitamin D is a fat soluble vitamin that is only present in a few foods and is also produced by the skin during sun exposure.
-It is important for the proper mineralisation of bone and promotes the absorption of calcium in the gut, as well as healthy bone growth.
+It is important for the proper mineralisation of bone and promotes the absorption of calcium, as well as healthy bone growth.
 There are small amounts of vitamin D in foods such as fish and eggs and it is also available as a dietary supplement.
-Getting enough sunlight is the best natural way to ensure you get enough vitamin D, but this needs to be achieved safely, minimising your risk to skin damage.5
+Getting enough sunlight is the best natural way to ensure you get enough vitamin D, but this needs to be achieved safely, minimising your risk to skin damage.

-Boron is a mineral which plays a role in calcium metabolism which in turn influences the maintenance bone and tissue strength.
-Boron is found in foods such as almonds, avocados, broccoli, potatoes and fruits such as pears, prunes, oranges, bananas, red apples and red grapes.10
+Boron is a mineral which plays a role in calcium metabolism which in turn influences the maintenance of bone and tissue strength.
+Boron is found in foods such as almonds, avocados, broccoli, potatoes and fruits such as pears, prunes, oranges, bananas, red apples and red grapes.

-Manganese is a trace mineral found mainly in the bones, liver, kidneys and pancreas.
+Manganese is a trace mineral found mainly in the bones, liver and kidneys.
 It helps the body form connective tissue, bones, blood clotting factors and some hormones.
-Manganese insufficiency has also been shown to contribute to bone malformation.11 Good sources of manganese include whole grains, nuts, leafy vegetables and black and green teas.12
+Manganese insufficiency has also been shown to contribute to bone malformation.
+Good sources of manganese include whole grains, nuts, leafy vegetables and black and green teas.